cisagov/icsnpp-bacnet/README.md

 #### Overview

-This log captures important variables for Reinitialized-Device and Device-Communication-Control messages and logs them to **bacnet_device_control.log**.
+This log captures important variables for Reinitialize-Device and Device-Communication-Control messages and logs them to **bacnet_device_control.log**.

 #### Fields Captured